Minneapolis to pay $27M to settle Floyd family lawsuit

-The Minneapolis City Council emerged from closed session to announce the record settlement, which includes $500,000 for the neighborhood where Floyd was arrested.
-Floyd family attorney Ben Crump called a news conference for 1 p.m. that was to include family members.
+"Our family suffered an irreplaceable loss May 25 when George's life was senselessly taken by a Minneapolis police officer.
+While we will never get our beloved George back, we will continue to work tirelessly to make this world a better, and safer, place for all," she said.

-Crump, in a prepared statement, said it was the largest pretrial civil rights settlement ever, and "sends a powerful message that Black lives do matter and police brutality against people of color must end."
+The settlement includes $500,000 for the south Minneapolis neighborhood that includes the 38th and Chicago intersection that has been blocked by barricades since his death, with a massive metal sculpture and murals in his honor.
+The city didn't immediately say how that money would be spent.

-Floyd was declared dead on May 25 after Derek Chauvin, a former officer who is white, pressed his knee against his neck for about nine minutes.
+Floyd was declared dead on May 25 after Chauvin, who is white, pressed his knee against his neck for about nine minutes.
 Floyd's death sparked sometimes violent protests in Minneapolis and beyond and led to a national reckoning on racial justice.

 "I hope that today will center the voices of the family and anything that they would like to share," Council President Lisa Bender said.
 "But I do want to, on behalf of the entire City Council, offer my deepest condolences to the family of George Floyd, his friends and all of our community who are mourning his loss."